 - Can’t preview files before recovery

-Part of IObit’s growing range of software applications, IObit Undelete presents a simple but effective free SD card data recovery solution that doesn’t require installation and can recover all kinds of lost files with only a few clicks.
-Unless you have a very slow computer or an extremely large SD card, you can expect the entire recovery process to finish in less than a minute.
-One reason why IObit Undelete is so fast is that the application is as thorough as some other free SD card recovery software applications on this list.
-It also lacks some important features, such as the ability to preview files before recovery.
-But despite these shortcomings, IObit Undelete is worth the download.
-After all, it’s completely free.
+Part of IObit’s expanding suite of software applications, IObit Undelete offers a straightforward yet effective free SD card data recovery solution.
+It doesn't require installation and can retrieve various lost files with just a few clicks.
+Unless you're working with an exceptionally slow computer or a massive SD card, the entire recovery process is likely to conclude in less than a minute.
+One reason for IObit Undelete's speed is that it isn't as thorough as some other SD card recovery software applications mentioned in this list.
+It also lacks certain valuable features, like the ability to preview files before recovery.
+However, despite these limitations, IObit Undelete is certainly worth a download, especially considering it's entirely free.

 - Doesn’t require installation.